PatrickTorgerson/ego/overview.md

 ego is an interperated language with [gradual typing](https://en.wikipedia.org/wiki/Gradual_typing).
-Variables can be statically typed and participate in static type checking, or dynamcally typed where type errors must be checked and reported at runtime.
+Variables can be statically typed and participate in static type checking, or dynamcally typed where type errors will be checked and reported at runtime.

+---

 ## contents